8 Delightful Health Benefits Of Blueberries For Babies

 Yes, they are good for babies.

-There is a common thumb rule adopted by most moms, which is ‘no berries till 12 months’.
-That is true for strawberry, raspberry, and blackberry that belong to the rose family.
+There is a common rule of thumb adopted by most moms, which is ‘no berries till 12 months’.
+That is true for berries belonging to the rose family, including strawberries, raspberries, and blackberries.
 These contain allergens that can cause eczema and upset digestion in babies.

 In case your baby is prone to allergies in general then be watchful for any symptoms of blueberry allergy, and consult your pediatrician before introducing the fruit to the diet.